Wyndham Vale

 Wyndham Vale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Wyndham Vale has a high level of cultural diversity, with 42.3% of its population born overseas and 41.9% speaking a language other than English at home.
-Christianity is the predominant religion in Wyndham Vale, comprising 41.5% of the population.
-Notably, the 'Other' category makes up 6.0% of Wyndham Vale's population, compared to 2.3% across Greater Melbourne.
+Christianity is the predominant religion in Wyndham Vale, accounting for 41.5% of people.
+Notably, the 'Other' category comprises 6.0% of Wyndham Vale's population, compared to just 2.3% across Greater Melbourne.

 Frequently Asked Questions - Diversity